gutehall/aws-arch-agent/README.md

 aws-arch-agent --repo . --no-llm
 ```

-This creates a `report.md` file with all findings in ~5 seconds.
+This creates a `report.md` file with all findings.

 ### 3. Review the Report